Information for Parents

 There are other competitions available which include open events and the Greater Manchester championships.
 All events require the athlete to wear the club vest.
 Speak to your coach for more details.

 Cheshire League is for children age 9 and over and covers all age groups up to and including seniors.
 There are sprints, distance races, jumps and throwing events together with relays.
 The dates are on the fixture list.
-Please speak to any of the under 11 coaches for more information or the team manager Brianne Turner.
+Please speak to any of the under 11 coaches for more information or the team manager Louise Dent.

 Red Rose League is cross country for children age 8 and over, helping to increase a child’s stamina.